Zarcolio/coco/README.md

  COCOA installed [<package>]     Lists which packages have been installed.
  COCOA reinstall <package> [-y]  Reinstall this package by uninstalling and installing this package.
  COCOA restore <file>            Restore a backup from file.
- COCOA setup                     Sets up Coco (installs choco-cleaner and Coco itself).
+ COCOA setup                     Sets up Cocoa (installs choco-cleaner and Cocoa itself).
- COCOA update [-y]               updates all packages but only shows updated packages.
+ COCOA update [-y]               Updates all packages but only shows updated packages.